Focus Cloud Group GDPR

 Policy became operational on: 2nd May 2020

-Focus on ServiceNow gathers and uses certain information about individuals.
+The Focus Cloud Group gathers and uses certain information about individuals.
 This includes candidates and all employees of the business.

 This policy describes how this personal data is collected, handled and stored to meet the company’s data protection standards and to comply with the law.

 Why this policy exists

 This data protection demonstrates how Focus on ServiceNow:

 - Complies with Data Protection Law (1998) and the General Data Protection Regulation (2018)